Complex regional pain syndrome (CRPS) refers to a chronic condition that affects the nerves and blood vessels of one or more limbs.

 Tests may be ordered to rule out other conditions.
 Your doctor may refer you to a pain specialist for further evaluation and management.
 Tests may include the following:

 Treatment aims to relieve pain and improve function.
-Visit the doctor as soon as possible.
 Early therapy may lead to better outcomes.
 In some cases, the condition goes away on its own; this is more common in children.
+Talk with your doctor about the best treatment plan for you.
+Options include:

 Quick mobilization after surgery or injury can help minimize the risk of CRPS in the affected limb.
 Other steps that might be helpful include: